Meryl Stryfe: [bangs fist on counter] A banana sundae!

-- In The Kingkiller Chronicle, the Bard Kvothe regularly performs at an upmarket tavern and is happy to let his admirers buy him vintage Sounten — which is to say, the bartender gives him a mug of water and half the cost of the wine.
+- In The Kingkiller Chronicle, the Bard Kvothe regularly performs at an upmarket tavern and is happy to let his admirers buy him vintage Sounten — which is to say, the bartender gives him a mug of water and half of what said admirer pays for the "wine".

 - The Elenium: Krager drinks wine in great quantity.
 His favorite variety is Arcian Red, and he comments unfavorably on vintages from the Tamuli Empire.
 In fact, the most reliable way for the heroes to get him to talk is to keep him sober for a few days, then wave a bottle of Arcian Red under his nose.

 - In It All Started With Columbus, in order to pay down war debts from The American Revolution, Alexander Hamilton established a mint, which sold mint for mint juleps for Southern army officers.
 This "put the new government on its feet and removed a good many Southern colonels from theirs."

 - Used to establish several characters in Victoria.
 For example, the can-do Southerner Bill McMoster offers the protagonist John Rumford a classy Bourbon, while the aristocratic Germanophile William Kraft prefers rare European wines.